-Get all containers.
+Get all instances.

-Containers returned from this method will only have the name set, as that is the only property returned from LXD.
-If more information is needed, Container.sync is the method call that should be used.
+Instances returned from this method will only have the name set, as that is the only property returned from LXD.
+If more information is needed, Instance.sync is the method call that should be used.

-classmethod create(client, config, wait=False, target=None)
+classmethod create (client, config, wait=False, target=None)

-Create a new container config.
+Create a new instance config.

-- client (Client) client instance - config (dict) The configuration for the new container. - wait (bool) Whether to wait for async operations to complete. - target (str) If in cluster mode, the target member.
+- client (Client) client instance - config (dict) The configuration for the new instance. - wait (bool) Whether to wait for async operations to complete. - target (str) If in cluster mode, the target member.